Miura-Ori

 Keywords: origami, paper folding, Miura-ori, Miura fold, trigonometric functions

-What is fascinating, is that the principle of folding as we know it from origami is also found in the nature around us and in ourselves.
-A flower’s bud gradually opening up, the gently unfolding wings of insects hidden under elytron (hardened forewings), the complex structure of human DNA, or the walls of the large intestine, all use principles similar to those found in origami.
+What is fascinating is that the principle of folding, as we know it from origami, is also found in nature around us and within ourselves.
+A flower’s bud gradually opening up, the gently unfolding wings of insects hidden beneath elytra (hardened forewings), the complex structure of human DNA, or the walls of the large intestine, all use principles similar to those found in origami.
 The ability of materials and structures to “fold” and “unfold” as needed is one of the basic building blocks of life.

 In recent years, origami has experienced a real boom, not only as a hobby for paper lovers, but also in many artistic and scientific fields.
 It has influenced architects, furniture designers, artists and scientists.
-Origami has thus transformed from a mere art of paper folding into a tool that helps shape the future.
+Origami has thus transformed from a mere paper-folding art into a tool that helps shape the future.

 One of the areas where origami has found application is the space program.
-When transporting large objects in space, it is necessary for them to be foldable to a smaller sizes.
-One such object is the starshade, a giant shield designed to block out the light of a star.
-Astronomers need it to observe planets that are near bright stars, as the brightness of these stars makes observation impossible.
+When transporting large objects into space, they need to be foldable into smaller sizes.
+One such object is the starshade — a giant shield designed to block out the light of a star.
+Astronomers use it to observe planets located near bright stars, whose glare would otherwise make observation impossible.

 Using origami in robotics is also advantageous.
 Robots designed using origami have the potential to be faster, cheaper and easier to manufacture than robots created using traditional techniques.